Shavvey/l-systems/README.md

 ## Building the Project

-The project depends upon the [raylib](https://github.com/raysan5/raylib).
+The project depends upon [raylib](https://github.com/raysan5/raylib).
 The build script [build.sh](build.sh) should take care of cloning this library.
-Afterwards, you can run the script [run.sh](run.sh) to compile and exec the final binary.
+Afterwards, you can run the script [run.sh](run.sh) to compile and execute the final binary.

 ## Making An L-System